Radhikadayalcloud/Auto-Removal-of-Sophos-Agents/README.md

 Download the sophos-deregister.yaml from GitHub and upload the file here
 4) Fill in the parameters as below

-a)Sophos Client ID : Paste the Sophos Central API key ID b)Sophos Client Secret: Paste the Sophos Central API client secret c)Secret Manager-Secret Name : Change the name as the default one most likely exists in Sophos NSG IAAS playground d)Lambda - Function Name:Provide suitable name/leave the default one
+a)Sophos Client ID : Paste the Sophos Central API key ID.

+b)Sophos Client Secret: Paste the Sophos Central API client secret.

+c)Secret Manager-Secret Name : Change the name as the default one most likely exists in Sophos NSG IAAS playground.

+d)Lambda - Function Name:Provide suitable name/leave the default one.

-e)EventBridge - Rule Name:Provide suitable name/leave the default one
+e)EventBridge - Rule Name:Provide suitable name/leave the default one.

-f)EventBridge - Rule State on Deploy : ENABLED
+f)EventBridge - Rule State on Deploy : ENABLED.

 Create the stack